dnaismyth/flow_backend/README.md

 ## Motivation

-The purpose of this project is to take the ideas in which I am learning in a work environment and apply and further become more familiar with the spring mvc framework.
+The purpose of this project is to take the ideas in which I am learning in a work environment and apply them to further become more familiar with the spring mvc framework.